natasha/naeval/README.md

 <td>
 <code>ner</code>
 </td>
-GLR-parser by Yandex, only implementation for person names is publicly available.
+GLR-parser by Yandex, only implementation for person names is publicly available
 <td>
 </td>
 </tr>